The American Pilgrims on the Camino Grants Program aims to fulfill our vision and mission:

 Award and Funding

-Recipients will be notified no later than May 1, 2020.
+Applications for the next grants cycle will be available in late winter 2023.
+Recipients will be notified no later than May 1, 2024.
 Grant recipients are required to complete and submit the American Pilgrims Grant Acceptance Form prior to receiving funds.

 Spending and Reporting Policies